LaverdeS/Multivariate-Time-Series-Classification/use-cases/eye-d/README.md

 ## How to use this repository?

 The most stable pipelines for both exploring the data and building | training the model are found under the [notebooks](./notebooks/): [Hierachical Multivariate TimeSeries Classification](./notebooks/Hierachical_Multivariate_TimeSeries_Classification.ipynb) and [Time Series Exploratoy Data Analysis](./notebooks/Time_Series_EDA.ipynb).
-Some sample data can be found inside the `.data` folder and the original plots of the data inside `.media`.
+Some sample data can be found inside the `.data` folder and the original plots of the data inside `media`.
 The folowing is a short description of each of the `*.py` files inside this repository:

 - `aggregator.py`: Every single experiment's output signals for a single user drawing one pattern is originally stored on a separate `*.txt` file.
 This script reads and aggregates each single file inside a parcipant's data-folder into a single file with the structure: